ahmeddgharbi/SpaceXAPI/README.md

 ## [Frontend](./src/pages/index.tsx)

-It displays the past and upcoming launches from the API
+It displays the past and upcoming launches from the API with a search bar.